Good Food for a Road Trip (No-Cook, No-Chop Tacos)

 Until I experienced them, I never imagined no-cook, no-chop tacos would be good food for a road trip.
 Yet they have been amazing.

-We decided to treat ourselves to the most beautiful fine casual restaurant we’d seen in a long while, located directly across from the rumbling surf.
+We decided to treat ourselves to the most beautiful fine casual dining we’d seen in a long while, located directly across from, and high above, the rumbling surf.

-We reveled in the restaurant’s stunning setting, inviting decor, warm character, kind host, thoughtful waitress, and new community buzz.
+We reveled in the restaurant’s stunning setting, inviting decor, warm character, kind hostess, thoughtful waitress, and new community buzz.

 We each ordered taco plates priced at about $20 per plate.
 We were sure a $20 taco plate, per person, would fill us up.

-Three minuscule tacos arrived on my plate, with what seemed like a few shreds of cabbage inside, and a salsa I could not find.
+But three minuscule tacos arrived on my plate, with what appeared to be a few shreds of cabbage inside, and a salsa I could not find.

-My partner’s plate arrived with two tiny tacos and a tiny finger bowl of rice and refried beans.
+My partner’s plate arrived with two tiny tacos plus a tiny finger bowl of rice and refried beans.
 I immediately reassured him that we would find more food afterward.

-We put on a brave face and hoped the missing food might somehow fill us up.
+We put on our brave faces and hoped the food before us might somehow fill us up.

 I also felt bad for the hostess and waitress.
 They had to witness our shocked expressions.
-They are young and trying to survive.
-They cannot control what the chef/restaurant serves up.
+They are young, trying to survive.
+They cannot control what the restaurant and chef choose to serve.

 But I also never send food back.
-I do not want to consume retaliation.
-I want to experience peace.
+I want all to experience peace.

 In an auto with no cooking facilities, I wondered what tacos might taste like if I made them on the go.
 Was this even possible?

-Making those tacos while sitting in the front seat, bowl on my lap, I easily grabbed the ingredients one at a time from where they were stored—in a bag near my seat.
+While sitting in the front seat of my partner’s auto, bowl on my lap, I grabbed each ingredient from where they were stashed—securely beside my seat.

-Here’s that easy, no-cook, no-chop taco recipe I’m loving so much…
+Here’s the easy, no-cook, no-chop taco recipe I’m loving so much…

 Tools